 Waterwise Native Verge Program – Applications now closed.

 The City of Bayswater is offering a waterwise greening program to help residents create their own waterwise verge gardens.
 Planting your verge with waterwise plants has many benefits, but most importantly, it helps improve local water quality, reduces water use, helps increase biodiversity and beautifies our neighbourhoods.
 So why not unleash your inner green thumb and get involved?

 This initiative is proudly co-funded by Water Corporation’s ‘Waterwise Greening Scheme’ and will help the City of Bayswater become a leading waterwise Council.

 As part of our Waterwise Native Verge Program, property owners can:

 Best Practice Examples of Waterwise Native Verges

-In recent years residents have created amazing waterwise native verges.
+In recent years, residents have created amazing waterwise native verges.
 Below are some great examples for inspiration.
-The City has installed two demonstration verges as well to assist residents in designing their native verge.
+The City has also installed two demonstration verges, thanks to funding from Water Corporation, to assist residents in designing their own native verge.

 Demonstration Native Waterwise Verge - Challenger Avenue, Morley (Arbor Park)

 Demonstration Native Waterwise Verge - Bellevue Street, Bayswater (Riverside Garden)